-For the 2025 school year, there are 2 public schools serving 430 students in 23968, VA.
+For the 2026 school year, there is 1 public school serving 430 students in 23968, VA.

-The top ranked public school in 23968, VA is Clarksville Elementary School.
+The top-ranked public school in 23968, VA is Clarksville Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public schools in zipcode 23968 have an average math proficiency score of 72% (versus the Virginia public school average of 68%), and reading proficiency score of 72% (versus the 70% statewide average).
+Public school in zipcode 23968 have an average math proficiency score of 72% (versus the Virginia public school average of 68%), and reading proficiency score of 72% (versus the 70% statewide average).
 Schools in 23968, VA have an average ranking of 7/10, which is in the top 50% of Virginia public schools.

 Minority enrollment is 48% of the student body (majority Black), which is less than the Virginia public school average of 56% (majority Black and Hispanic).

-Best 23968, VA Public Schools (2025)
+Best 23968, VA Public Schools (2026)

 School